 [mohl-ee hwa cha] Little Bird Tongue

 A superior jasmine tea from Fujian, Moli Hua Cha is produced through seven successive cycles of blending in and removing jasmine flowers.
 It is especially suitable for drinking with close companions.
 The small, mossy-green leaves, flecked with white petals, hold a pervasive jasmine aroma, a distinctive lingering taste, and a mildly euphoric effect.

 This jasmine tea is particularly forgiving in its steeping, making it a perfect choice for beginner tea drinkers.

 Moli Hua Cha is sold in quantities of 50g for $7.00 or 150g for $15.00.

 [bee loh chun] Lake Taihu Blue-Green Spirals

 Joy at Dobrá Tea!
-Bi Lou Chun is made exclusively by hand in Dong Shan, on the gently sloping banks of Lake Tai.
+Bi Lou Chun is a Chinese green tea made exclusively by hand in Dong Shan, on the gently sloping banks of Lake Tai.
 In 2006, on our trip to the Jiangsu province, we discovered that many of the residents of this area pick and process the tea in their own homes, ensuring that the tea is kept fresh in small, well-tended batches.
 Hanging over the tiny-leafed tea plants are fruiting trees: peach, apricot, and plum.
 They bloom as the plants reach their fullness, all in a tumult of wonderful smells reproduced by the sparkling infusion.
-When gently brewed, the tea blossoms with a ripe, slightly astringent taste that is softly herbal and gracefully rich.
-As the wild spirals of these silvery and dark green leaves unfurl dynamically in the tea pot, a tender ecstasy of flavor arises.
-This tea is not to be missed!